eddsalkield/DistributedPhone/doc/client-program-abi.md

       Called when the program is stopped.

     char *pptw1_malloc(size_t)
-      Allocates memory of the given size and returns pointer.
+      Allocates memory of the given size and returns pointer (offset into `memory`).

     pptw1_response *pptw1_run(pptw1_request*)
       Runs a task.
 The request's blobs, as well as the request object itself,